phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 Now what happens when you try to run "non-exe.script.sh"?
 Does it work?
 What do you think you'd have to do to make it _not_ executable any longer?

+By the way, if you want to _stop_ a script you can use Ctrl + C to do so.
+This sends a "keyboard interrupt" and will stop whatever your shell is currently doing.
+It can be _very_ handy when you realize you've accidentally run a script with the wrong parameters.

 ## Passing Information to a Script & "Flags"

 OK, we know to run a script we need to a) refer to its location, and b) make sure it's executable.
 So far, so good.
 But what if we want to pass information to a script?
 For instance, what if a script could run on different files or operate differently depending on the options we specify, much like how `ls -l` is different from plain ol' `ls`?